«

 system web,

-system privileges,
+system constraints,

 symantec products,